qwang2023/ad4j-test-app/README.md

 # Azure DevOps for Jira testing app

-A dummy React app used to test Azure DevOps integrations with Jira.
+A React app used to test Azure DevOps integrations with Jira.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).